-Geelong is a mid-sized suburb in Victoria within the Greater Geelong local government area (postcode 3220).
-With a population of 5,811, the suburb has an established demographic with a median age of 40.
+Geelong (postcode 3220) is a moderately sized suburb in Victoria within the Greater Geelong local government area.
+With a population of 5,811, the suburb has a settled mid-life population with a median age of 40.
 Households earn a median income of $87K per year, with an average household size of 2 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.2% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, community & personal service.
+Employment in the area leans toward healthcare and accommodation & food.
 The top ancestries reported are English, Australian, Irish.

 Geelong is served by 2 schools, including 1 primary, 1 secondary.
 The average ICSEA score is 1080, which is above the national average of 1,000.
 Public transport access includes 9 rail stations, 41 bus stops.
 Healthcare facilities include 1 public and 1 private hospitals.
 The crime rate in the Greater Geelong LGA is higher than average at 8,641 incidents per 100,000 population.

-From an investment perspective, Geelong offers a gross rental yield of 2.7%, rated as low yield.
+From an investment perspective, Geelong shows a gross rental yield of approximately 2.8%, rated as low yield.
 Property prices are near the state median ($870K/$875K).
 The price-to-income ratio of 10.0x is considered stretched.
 House prices have moved -12.3% year-on-year.
+Population growth of +2.2% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.